USS Pensacola (CA-24): 1943–1945

-Pensacola arrived Saipan on 22 November to prepare for the invasion of Iwo Jima.
+Pensacola arrived at Saipan on 22 November to prepare for the invasion of Iwo Jima.
 Five nights later, she helped splash several attacking Japanese aircraft.
 She departed Saipan on 6 December, plastering Iwo Jima with 500 8-inch projectiles on the 8th.
 She returned to Iwo Jima on the 24th and 27th, pounding mountain gun positions north of Suribachi Mountain.
 She hit defenses on Chichi Jima and Haha Jima as well as Iwo Jima on 5 January and 24 January 1945.

 At Ulithi on 27 January, Pensacola formed with a battleship-cruiser-destroyer gunstrike task force under Rear Admiral B. J. Rodgers.
 Six battleships, four cruisers and a destroyer screen comprised the bombardment force which sailed on 10 February via Tinian to Iwo Jima.

 On 16 February, Pensacola opened fire on the northwest sector of Iwo Jima to prepare for the landings.
 That afternoon, Lieutenant Douglas W. Gandy, USNR—piloting one of Pensacolas OS2U Kingfisher floatplanes—shot down a Japanese fighter.
 The next morning, Pensacola took six hits from enemy shore batteries as her guns covered operations of the minesweepers close inshore.
 Three of her officers and 14 men were killed.
 Another five officers and 114 men were injured.

 Pensacola fired back as she retired for temporary repairs then returned to her bombardment station.
 The morning of 19 February she commenced harassing and counter-battery fire in direct support of the invasion landings.
 Her deadly guns fought day and night into 1 March when she silenced enemy shore batteries which had hit amidships.
 After helping Terry′s wounded, she resumed direct bombardment support to advancing Marines that continued into 3 March.

 She arrived in Ulithi on 5 March, and was assigned to Task Force 54 (TF 54).
 They put to sea on the 20th to support the invasion Okinawa, the "last stepping stone" to Japan.

 On 25 March, Pensacola bombarded enemy defenses and covered the operations of minesweepers preparing the way for the Okinawa invasion landings.
 On 27 March, she spotted a torpedo wake on her port quarter.
 A second "fish" streaked toward the ship from dead astern.
-As her 40 mm gunners opened fire on the torpedoes, Pensacola went hard left then hard right to parallel the deadly missiles.
+As her 40 mm gunners opened fire on the torpedoes, Pensacola went hard left then hard right to parallel the deadly incoming.
 The first torpedo missed her starboard quarter by less than 20 ft.
 The second passed some 20 yd along the port side of the cruiser as her gunners opened fire with automatic weapons on a submarine periscope.

 Pensacola gave direct bombardment support to the initial invasion of Okinawa on 1 April and continued to blast at enemy targets until the 15th.
 She then sailed via Guam and Pearl Harbor for home.
 She arrived at Mare Island on 7 May for overhaul.

 She sailed on 3 August for Adak, Alaska, and was there when hostilities ended.
 On the 31st, she sailed with units of Cruiser Division Five en route to Ominato, Northern Honshū, Japan.
 She anchored in the outer harbor of Ominato on 8 September.